Ukraine: Russians withdraw from around Kharkiv, batter east

 The Group of Seven leading economies echoed that warning, saying Saturday that “Russia’s war of aggression has generated one of the most severe food and energy crises in recent history, which now threatens those most vulnerable across the globe.”

-Putin launched the war in Ukraine aiming to thwart NATO’s expansion in Eastern Europe.
+Russian President Vladimir Putin launched the war in Ukraine aiming to thwart NATO’s expansion in Eastern Europe.
 But the invasion of Ukraine has other countries along Russia’s flank worried they could be next.

 This week, the president and prime minister of Finland said they favored their country seeking NATO membership.
 Officials in Sweden are expected to announce a decision Sunday on whether to apply to join the Western military alliance.